zknill/vending/README.md

 1. To restock the machine, or top up the hopper's change, you must first `machine.Unlock()` the machine.
 This gives access to an `UnlockedMachine` with methods to reload the stock and change.

+## Toy server

+There's a toy server implemented in the http package, its not thread safe as it builds on the assumptions above^.
+The server does show some APIs, error handling, and request / response bodies.
+There are tests for the server.